 You can download it here and find more details about how it works.

-3. Go back to Finder > Go > Utilities > Activity Monitor.
-A list of all the activities taking place on your computer will be displayed.
+- Go back to Finder > Go > Utilities > Activity Monitor.
+It will display a list of all the activities on your computer.

-In the search bar, type virus.
-If you see any activity with this name or if you find any other suspicious activity, select it and press the X button (Force Quit) in the top left corner.
+- In the search bar, type virus.
+If you see any activity with this name or find any other suspicious activity, select it and press the X button (Force Quit) in the top left corner.

-2. Follow the same steps as above, but go to the section of installed extensions.
+- Follow the steps above, but go to the section on installed extensions.
 Go to the Menu (three dots) > More Tools > Extensions.
 Disable all that you find suspicious.

-While the Google Redirect virus acts primarily on Chrome, we recommend that you do this same process on all browsers you may be using on your computer, such as Safari or Firefox.
+While the Google Redirect virus acts primarily on Chrome, we recommend that you do this same process on all browsers you may be using on your computers, such as Safari or Firefox.

-1. Clear all stored data, history, cache and cookies.
+- First, clear all stored data, history, cache, and cookies.